jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-para">
 The lid is both a way into your case and a configurable panel.
 There are two types of lids: short and long lids.
 You can either print one (1) long lid or two (2) short lids.

-See the README in the GitHub folder for a list of supported configurations.

 [:material-git: Lid][git_lid]{ .md-button }
 </div>
 <div markdown class="jh-grid-img">